yuvashankar/Try_To_Fit_In/README.md

 Try to fit in is a farce of the modern corporate world.
 You play as an outsider who wants to improve the company, but must also try to fit into the hypoxic echelons of management.

+# Video Walk Through
+A video of me playing and commenting on the game can be found [here](https://youtu.be/yy6RzJGg_rI).

 # Development

 I built this game in 7 days without having any prior knolwedge about Unreal Engine 4.
 It was an experiment to determine how quickly one could learn, develop, and ship a product on Unreal.